Printing and Copying

 Answers to frequently asked questions about Harper's new printing policy are below or email questions to email@example.com.

 Scanning and Copying

 Student copy machines accept coins or Copy/Print Debit Cards and are located in:

 - Outside of Avante Y203 Lab

-Bookscan stations are located on the 1st and 2nd floors of the Library and at our remote sites in N100 and HPC main hall.
+Bookscan stations are located on the first and second floors of the Library and at our remote site, the Learning and Career Center in Prospect Heights.
 Bookscan stations can be used to: